 RULE 4.1.
 REQUIRED SPACING.
-[Amended February 20, 2014]
+[Amended February 20, 2014] [Amended October 8, 2024]

-- 1. Except for a well exempted under Rules 4.2(6), Rule 7.10(1)(b) or 7.10(2)(c), a new well may not be drilled within 50 feet of an existing well, or the property line of any abutting land that is not owned or controlled by the owner of the new well.
-[Amended August 12, 2014] - 2.
-In the Simsboro formation the spacing of a new well shall be as provided in (a) or (b), at the election of the owner exercised when the application for a new well permit is filed: - a. the spacing of a new well from any well in that formation shall be a distance of not less than one foot per one gallon per minute of production capacity and not less than one-half foot per gallon per minute from the property line of each adjoining landowner; [Amended November 5, 2019] or - b. the spacing of the new well shall be based on engineering studies and drawdown criteria derived from GAM simulations which have been appropriately modified to; (i) represent the aquifer properties near the new well based on publicly available information; and (ii) to represent current and probable future groundwater development in the District, to meet the following performance standards: [Amended November 5,2019] - i. no more than 8% drawdown of hydraulic head [using GAM (2000) levels and referenced from top of the aquifer] at the property boundary; - ii. no more than 25% drawdown of hydraulic head anywhere within the property from which the well will produce water; and - iii. the applicant must provide for a minimum of one monitoring well for every 1,000 acre/feet/year of permitted production capacity, to demonstrate continuing compliance with these standards. - 3.
-A new well that will pump from the Carrizo, Calvert Bluff or Hooper formations shall be spaced a distance of not less than two feet per one gallon per minute production capacity from any well in the same formation, and not less than one foot per gallon per minute from the property line of each owner of abutting land that is not owned or controlled by the owner of the new well. - 4.
-For a new well that will pump from the Yegua-Jackson, Trinity, Sparta or the Queen City aquifer, spacing shall be determined based on production capacity.
+1. Except for a well exempted under Rules 4.2(6), Rule 7.10(1)(b) or 7.10(2)(c) or as set forth herein, a new well may not be drilled within fifty (50) feet of an existing well, or the property line of any abutting land that is not owned or controlled by the owner of the new well.
+[Amended August 12, 2014] [Amended October 8, 2024]

+2. In the Simsboro formation, the spacing of a new well from any well in that formation shall be a distance of not less than one foot per one gallon per minute of production capacity and not less than one-half foot per gallon per minute from the property line of each adjoining landowner.
+[Amended November 5, 2019] [Amended October 8, 2024]

+3. A new well that will pump from the Carrizo, Calvert Bluff or Hooper formations shall be spaced a distance of not less than two feet per one gallon per minute production capacity from any well in the same formation, and not less than one foot per gallon per minute from the property line of each owner of abutting land that is not owned or controlled by the owner of the new well.

+4. For a new well that will pump from the Yegua-Jackson, Trinity, Sparta or the Queen City aquifer, spacing shall be determined based on production capacity.
 The minimum spacing between the new well and any well in the same formation and the property line of any abutting land that is not owned or controlled by the owner of the new well will vary depending on the production capacity of the well according to the following table.
 [Amended May 3, 2017] [Amended November 5, 2019]

+Table 1: Spacing Requirements for Yegua Jackson, Trinity, Sparta and Queen City Aquifer [Title Added April 11, 2023]

+Production Capacity Minimum Spacing Per GPM of Production Capacity

+More than Equal to or less than From any Well From Property Line

+NA 50 gpm 2 feet 1 foot

+50 gpm 100 gpm 3 feet 1.5 feet

+100 gpm 150 gpm 4 feet 2 feet

+150 gpm 200 gpm 5 feet 2.5 feet

+200 gpm NA 7 feet 3 feet

-- 5. In addition to Rule 4.1.4, a well that will pump from the Yegua-Jackson Aquifer with more than 35 gallons per minute production capacity shall be constructed such that all portions of its well screen are not less than 200 feet below the lowest portion of a well screen associated with any well that is not owned or controlled by the owner of the new well and is within 2,500 ft of the location of the new well.
-[Added October 14, 2014] [Amended May 3, 2017] - 6.
-Except as provided in these Rules for specific wells, all wells shall comply with the spacing requirements.
-[Added August 12, 2014] - 7.
-Upon application, and approval by the District, a well location established by permit may be modified on the request of both the permittee and the surface owner of land within the contiguous area included within the permit, or for the purpose of relocating the well to a site that is more secure from flooding, adverse drainage or any source of potential contamination.
+5. In addition to Rule 4.1.4, a well that will pump from the Yegua-Jackson Aquifer with more than 35 gallons per minute production capacity shall be constructed such that all portions of its well screen are not less than 200 feet below the lowest portion of a well screen associated with any well that is not owned or controlled by the owner of the new well and is within 2,500 ft of the location of the new well.
+[Added October 14, 2014] [Amended May 3, 2017]

+6. Except as provided in these Rules for specific wells, all wells shall comply with the spacing requirements.
+[Added August 12, 2014]

+7. Upon application, and approval by the District, a well location established by permit may be modified on the request of both the permittee and the surface owner of land within the contiguous area included within the permit, or for the purpose of relocating the well to a site that is more secure from flooding, adverse drainage or any source of potential contamination.
 [Amended May 3, 2017]